Agreatdog, breeders of Sheltie puppies for sale.

 Sheltie Coat Colors & Merle Genetics Explained

 Shelties have basically three main colors, Sable, Black and Blue Merle.
 Each of these three main colors has a portion of white added to them.
-On the Black and Blue, a certain amount of tan can be observed.
+On the Black and Blue Shelties, a certain amount of tan can be observed.
 Due to a Sheltie’s unique color genes, various combinations are possible offering the common, the rare and the unique.

 These are: